 In June 2014, the Company effectively repurchased 3,112,840 shares of its common stock at an average cost of \$7.71 per share for an aggregate amount of \$24.0 million pursuant to a prepaid forward share repurchase agreement entered into with Merrill Lynch International ("ML").
 These repurchased shares are treated as retired for basic and diluted EPS purposes although they remain legally outstanding.
-The Company reflects the aggregate purchase price of its common shares repurchased as a reduction to stockholders' equity classified as Treasury Stock.
-No shares have been delivered to the Company by ML as of March 31, 2016.
+The Company reflects the aggregate purchase price as a reduction to stockholders' equity classified as Treasury Stock.
+No shares have been delivered to the Company by ML as of June 30, 2016.